albertonasello/httpv1-firebase-messaging-wordpress/readme.md

    ```

 4. Handle incoming messages and notifications in your app.
-5. To unsubscribe, send a request to `/wp-json/fcm/v1/unsubscribe`.
+5. To unsubscribe, send a POST request to `/wp-json/fcm/v1/unsubscribe`.
+You must include the device_uuid in the body to identify the device to unsubscribe.

 ### Sending Notifications